I. General Information

 Ultimately, our goal is to help our clients ensure their marketing messages reach consumers who are most likely to want to receive them, and avoid consumers who don’t.
-Practically speaking, our clients use our products to send targeted offers to consumers and businesses via various marketing channels (direct mail, telemarketing, digital ads, social media ads, mobile ads, etc.).
+Our clients ultimately use our information to send targeted offers to consumers and businesses via various marketing channels such as direct mail, telemarketing, digital ads, social media ads, mobile ads, etc.

 The explanation and examples above are intended to give you a good idea of the major categories of information we maintain and most of the ways we use that information.
 However, it is not intended to be an exhaustive list of all the information we maintain and all the ways that information might be used.